trevino200/Mastering-Kubernetes/Bootstrapping-Control-Plane.md

 ```

 ```
-loadbalancer# sudo service haproxy restart
+loadbalancer# sudo service haproxy start
 ```

 ### Verification

-You can check the haproxy service status and it should be enabled
+You can check the haproxy service status and it should be <Active>

 ```
 root@master-1:~# service haproxy status